Children and Young People

 Young People are struggling to deal with the stresses and complexities of the current way of life and mental health issues amongst children and young people are at an all-time high.
 According to Young Minds, a leading mental health charity, 1 in 8 children have a diagnosable mental health disorder – that’s roughly 3 children in every classroom.
 With 1 in 6 young people aged 16-24 having symptoms of a common mental disorder such as depression or an anxiety disorder and half of all mental health problems manifesting by the age of 14, with 75% by age 24.

-We partner with schools, local authorities, CAMS, community organisations and mental health charities to deliver programmes for children from aged 9 and up.
-Children attend in groups and our systemic approach means we work closely with families and key adults in order to create sustained emotional and behavioral changes.
-You can read about our flagship programmes Being Friends, Pony Pals, Me, myself and I, and Take the LEAP below.
+We partner with schools, local authorities, NHS CAMHS ( for info stands for child, adolescent mental health service), community organisations and mental health charities to deliver programmes for children from aged 9 and up.
+Children attend in groups and our systemic approach means we work closely with families and key adults in order to create sustained emotional and behavioural changes.
+You can read about our flagship programmes Being Friends, Pony Pals, Me, Myself and I, and Take the LEAP below.

 We had a wonderful day with HorseHeard exploring the themes of emotional resilience and confidence.
 It was exciting to see the girls learning in a completely different environment.